-The history of the property known today as The Inn at Evins Mill actually dates back to 1824, when a Tennessee Land Grant recorded it as Lockhart's Mill.
+The history of the property known today as Evins Mill actually dates back to 1824, when a Tennessee Land Grant recorded it as Lockhart's Mill.
 Since then, the land has seen several owners, including the Lockhart, Lawrence and Webb families, all of whom built mills on the property.
 Perhaps the most well known proprietor was the politically prominent Evins family.

 Edgar Evins was a state senator and successful businessman with a variety of interests, including banking, bussing and oil.
 He bought the property in 1937 and built the present mill two years later, in conjunction with an emerging business in Lebanon called Martha White.
 At the end of World War II, Edgar ceased milling operations.
 While the mill lay dormant for years, the present log lodge that his wife Myrtie built in that same era became a bustling summer retreat for the Evins family.